IMA-WorldHealth/bhima/docs/en/glossary.md

 #### STOCK EXIT
 "Stock exits" occur when an item is removed from a Depot.
 This includes exits due to:

-* **Exit to an individual* - Stock items leaving the depot for use in the hospital or clinic
+* **Exit to an individual** - Stock items leaving the pharmacy or depot directly to a patient.
+A stock exit to an individual can optionally be associated with an invoice billed to the patient.

 * **Distribution to a service** - Stock items leaving the depot for use by a hospital service (such as sutures for the operating room).